maxkurze1/mett-eagle/libfmt/doc/libfmt.md

 - add `REQUIRES_LIBS += libfmt` to the Makefile that build the executable
 - add `requires: libfmt` to your package 'Control' file

-Here is an example code snippet using the format library
+Here is an example code snippet using the format library:

 ```cpp
 #include <string>